joelvdw/agelena/README.md

 ## SDK architecture

 Agelena SDK is separated in two parts : the client library and the background service.
 The client part allows the user to interact with the library, and the service interacts with the Android system and the Bluetooth API.
-The service runs even if the app is not opened.
+The service runs even if the app is not open.

 ![Agelena architecture](fig/architecture.png)